paritytech/polkadot/node/gum/README.md

 key-value section in the `tracing::*` macros.
 The visual overhead and friction and required diligence to keep the 100s of `tracing::{warn!,info!,debug!,..}` up is unreasonably high in the mid/long run.
 This is especially true, in the context of more people joining the team.
-Hence the a proc-macro is introduced which abstracts this away, and does so automagically at the cost of one-more-proc-macro in the codebase.
+Hence a proc-macro is introduced which abstracts this away, and does so automagically at the cost of one-more-proc-macro in the codebase.